 Here is a brief comparison of his and Kilian’s splits, although it feels almost mean-spirited to try to tell the story in bare numbers.

-At Wasdale, FW was 13mins down in aggregate.
+At Wasdale, Finlay was 13mins down in aggregate.
 Onto Leg 4 and this widened further, notably with a 4min slower ascent of Red Pike.
 Further losses accumulated and he was 22mins 44s off the record at Grey Knotts.

 This 3mins was immediately traded back on the Dale Head ascent, but FW went on to gorge a further chunk of 7mins 25s on the final transition from Robinson to Keswick (covering just over 7 miles in 53mins after 60 miles of running – as you do).

 Overall, Finlay gained nearly 16mins from Grey Knotts summit to the Moot Hall.
 The closing balance was just short of 7mins off the record.
 An incredible turnaround, which perhaps shows how Kilian was tiring in 2018 (relatively!).